 NOTE: To file a hard copy of the Articles of Incorporation, you must fill out a Form Request with the Vermont Secretary of State.

-FAQ: Filing the Vermont Articles of Incorporation
+File the Vermont Articles of Incorporation

 Step 5: Get an EIN for Your Vermont Corporation